jordiagv/project1_datascientist_nanodegree/README.md

 # Create a consolidate dataframe with all the listings data and the ocupation percentage
 df = pd.merge(boston_listings, boston_occupation,left_on="id",right_on="listing_id", how="inner")
 ```
-Function that uses aws comprehend to send the reviews of each listing and returns a csv file with the average of each sentiment per listing
+Function that uses aws comprehend to send the reviews of each property and returns a csv file with the average of each sentiment per property
 ```
 def sentiment_comments_todf(df,client):
     '''